ruricolist/spinneret/README.md

 ### Inserted spaces

 By default, when objects are output to HTML, spaces are inserted betweeen them.
 This is nearly always the right thing to do, but in some special cases, the spaces may be a problem.
-They can be turned out by setting the flag `*suppress-inserted-spaces*` to `t`.
+They can be turned off by setting the flag `*suppress-inserted-spaces*` to `t`.

 ### Line wrapping